Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

-As heterogeneous integrated networks face load imbalance from uneven user distribution and mobility,~\cite{10560515} proposed a priority-based load-balancing scheme for a two-layer downlink \ac{SAGIN} using network slicing to mitigate underutilization and overload across cells.
+As heterogeneous integrated networks face load imbalance from uneven user distribution and mobility, Tu~\textit{et al.}~\cite{tu2024priority} proposed a priority-based load-balancing scheme for a two-layer downlink \ac{SAGIN} using network slicing to mitigate underutilization and overload across cells.
 The proposed two-layer \ac{RAN} includes \acp{TBS} in the terrestrial layer (priority for user association) and \acp{UAV}/\ac{LEO} satellites in the non-terrestrial layer.
 Overloaded \acp{TBS} offload traffic to the non-terrestrial layer via \ac{RAN} slicing into high-throughput, low-delay, and wide-coverage slices, with lower-priority slices preferentially offloaded.
 The optimization problem jointly considered throughput, delay, coverage, user association, resource allocation, and \ac{UAV} deployment.
 Results showed improved slice throughput and average delay.
 While \ac{HAPS} were not included, the study tackled the critical load-balancing challenge in \ac{SAGIN}.

-In~\cite{9143093}, load balancing for \ac{5G} integrated satellite-terrestrial networks was studied using multiple \acp{RAT}.
+Prior to that, Shahid~\textit{et al.}~\cite{shahid2020load} explored load balancing for \ac{5G} integrated satellite-terrestrial networks using multiple \acp{RAT}.
 The approach handled both intra- and inter-\ac{RAT} \ac{UE} offloading from overloaded cells by introducing the radio resource utilization ratio as a common load metric, enabling efficient traffic redistribution without overloading target cells.
 Simulations showed improved throughput and \ac{QoS}.
 While limited to a \ac{GEO} satellite, the metric can be generalized to other \ac{NTN} components, including \ac{HAPS}.

-In~\cite{10283628}, load balancing was studied as a joint radio resource management problem—covering bandwidth allocation, \ac{UE} association, and power control—in an integrated \ac{TN}-\ac{NTN} rural downlink network with multiple macro \acp{TBS} and \ac{LEO} satellites.
-The proposed framework maximized the sum of log throughput across all \acp{UE}, improving overall network capacity.